 As expected, the effects of COVID-19 have taken a big toll on the population’s mental health state.
-COVID spiked cases of mental health conditions: depression, anxiety, mental instability, substance use, suicide rates.
+COVID spiked cases of mental health conditions: depression, anxiety, mental instability, substance use, and suicide rates.
 40.9% of respondents (18+ YO in the USA) reported at least one adverse mental or behavioral health condition, including symptoms of anxiety disorder or depressive disorder.

 Over 30% of Americans reported symptoms of an anxiety or depressive disorder in September 2021 alone.
 LinkedIn found that burnout went up in 2020 by 33% compared to 2019, with survey respondents reporting high levels of stress, anxiety, fatigue, and feelings of overwhelm.

 The talk about Mental Health has been a big highlight since the start of the pandemic, and as its awareness raises, so does the demand for more solutions and better access to mental health solutions (being tech or not).
-Isolation, distancing and lockdown have given online solutions and apps an opportunity to assist people in need.
+Isolation, distancing and lockdowns have given online solutions and apps an opportunity to assist people in need.

 Remote solutions have thrived.
 For example, fewer patients are skipping therapy sessions.
-As a result, companies have implemented new benefits focused on mental health and wellbeing.
+As a result, companies have implemented new benefits focused on mental health and well-being.
 PwC’s Health and Well-being Touchstone survey showed that 53% of employers added mental health programs to address COVID-19 concerns, and 44% added or increased wellness programs.